LorenzoRizzolo/phpevolution/README.md

 1. git clone https://github.com/phpevolution/phpevolution
 2. goto startfolder/
 3. rename .env.example to .env, fill the variables with your data.
-4. you need to [install composer](https://getcomposer.org/download/), then use composer update
+4. you need to [install composer](https://getcomposer.org/download/), then use 'composer update'
-5. php -S localhost:8000 -t public
+5. sh start.sh
 6. goto "localhost:8000" on your browser

 ## Features